port-labs/port-docs/docs/guides-and-tutorials/create-slack-channel-for-reported-incident.md

 ## Next Steps
 This guide can be enhanced to further meet your organization's needs.
 Here are some ideas you can implement:
+- Add a DAY-2 `Resolve incident` Port action to the `PagerDuty incident` which resolves the GitHub issue and sends an update in the Slack channel.
+You can use the following [guide](https://docs.getport.io/guides-and-tutorials/resolve-pagerduty-incident).
 - Add a mirror property in the `PagerDuty incident` blueprint, to show the GitHub issue `Link` in the PagerDuty entity page.
-- Add a DAY-2 `Resolve incident` Port action to the `PagerDuty incident` which resolves the GitHub issue and sends an update in the Slack channel.
 - Filter the automation tirgger to only run for `High` urgency incidents.
 - Add the Port service owner to the Slack channel as part of the automation.